microsoft/azurelinux/toolkit/docs/building/prerequisites-ubuntu.md

 curl -fsSL https://get.docker.com -o get-docker.sh
 sudo sh get-docker.sh
 sudo usermod -aG docker $USER
-# Log into the docker group, to avoid needing to first log out / log in
-newgrp docker
 ```

+**You will need to log out and log back in** for user changes to take effect.